These Are The Best Vitamins, Minerals, & Herbs For Sleep

 I talk often with my patients about the importance of magnesium, and its critical, underrecognized, role in sleep and overall health.* Unfortunately, it's thought that about half of adults in the United States are deficient in this essential macro-mineral.
 In addition, we're more inclined to have low magnesium as we age, and women are particularly vulnerable to magnesium deficiency.

-People with low magnesium often experience restless sleep, which means that replenishing the body's magnesium can be helpful for sleep.
-Magnesium plays a role in supporting deep, restorative sleep by maintaining healthy levels of GABA, a neurotransmitter that promotes relaxation and a good night's rest.
-Research indicates supplemental magnesium can improve sleep quality, especially in people who sleep poorly.
-Magnesium can also help insomnia that's linked to the sleep disorder restless leg syndrome.
-This mineral can also ease symptoms of both mild-to-moderate anxiety and mild-to-moderate depression, which in turn may help you rest better.
+People with low magnesium often experience restless sleep, which means that supporting normal magnesium levels with supplementation can be helpful.* Magnesium plays a role in supporting deep, restorative sleep by maintaining healthy levels of GABA, a neurotransmitter that promotes relaxation and a good night's rest.* Research indicates supplemental magnesium can promote quality sleep, especially in people who sleep poorly.*

 3. Valerian and hops

 Both valerian and hops have well-documented benefits for sleep and long histories of use as natural sleep aids.
 Why am I talking about them together?
 They're frequently paired in therapeutic use.
-Hops appears to work most effectively for sleep when it is used in conjunction with valerian.
-Valerian and hops both have mildly sedative effects that can make it easier to fall asleep, reduce symptoms of insomnia, and increase overall sleep time.
-These two herbs also function as anxiolytics—anxiety reducers—that elevate levels of GABA, an important brain chemical for sleep and relaxation.
+Hops appears to work most effectively for sleep when it is used in conjunction with valerian.* Valerian and hops both have mildly sedative effects that can make it easier to fall asleep and increase overall sleep time.
+These two herbs also support levels of GABA, an important brain chemical for sleep and relaxation.*

-It seems like CBD oil is everywhere these days, doesn't it?
-CBD is a cannabinoid, a group of chemical compounds found in cannabis—which includes both marijuana and hemp—that have captured a lot of attention for their benefits in the treatment of pain and disease.
-Unlike THC, another well-known cannabinoid, CBD does not have any mind-altering effects.
-Instead, CBD is one of the most calming and stress-reducing of the natural compounds derived from the cannabis plant.
-New research shows CBD can significantly reduce insomnia symptoms.
+It seems like hemp oil is everywhere these days, doesn't it?
+Specifically, CBD, a cannabinoid compound found in cannabis—which includes both marijuana and hemp—has captured a lot of attention for its benefits.* Unlike THC, another well-known cannabinoid, CBD does not have any mind-altering effects.
+Instead, CBD is one of the most calming of the natural compounds derived from the cannabis plant.* New research shows CBD can positively impact sleep.*

-CBD also can ease symptoms of depression, anxiety, and pain—all of which often interfere with sleep.
-I was especially encouraged to see this new study showing CBD can exert calming and anxiety- and stress-reducing effects without causing changes to healthy sleep-wake cycles.
-CBD is available in supplement capsule form and also as an oil, cream, or in the form of Epsom salts that you can add to your bath.
-While some people report that CBD promotes wakefulness, I have at least a dozen patients on CBD to help with their sleep and none of them have had that issue.
+I was especially encouraged to see this new study showing CBD can exert calming effects without causing changes to healthy sleep-wake cycles.* CBD is available in hemp oil supplements and also as an isolated oil.
+While some people report that CBD promotes wakefulness, I have at least a dozen patients on CBD none of them have had that issue.*

-Jujube is densely packed with nutrients—so much so that this small, shrublike plant has been used for centuries as a natural remedy to treat insomnia, anxiety, gastrointestinal problems, and pain.
-I often recommend jujube as a supplement for my patients with insomnia or other sleep issues.
-I find jujube especially effective for people whose insomnia and other sleep problems are related to stress and anxiety.
+Jujube fruit is densely packed with nutrients—so much so that this small, shrublike plant has been used for centuries as a natural remedy for various health conditions.* I often recommend jujube as a supplement for my patients with sleep issues.
+I find jujube especially effective for people whose sleep problems are related to stress.*

 L-theanine is an amino acid found in tea leaves.
 While tea is the most common dietary source for L-theanine, this compound is also found in some types of mushrooms.
 (In foods, particularly green tea, L-theanine is thought to be a source of umami, the savory, brothy taste.)
-L-theanine elevates levels of GABA, as well as serotonin and dopamine, neurochemicals that regulate emotions, mood, concentration, alertness, and sleep, as well as appetite, energy, and other cognitive skills.
-At the same time it is increasing chemicals that promote feelings of calm, L-theanine also reduces levels of chemicals in the brain that are linked to stress and anxiety.
+L-theanine supports normal levels of GABA,* as well as serotonin and dopamine, neurochemicals that regulate emotions, mood, concentration, alertness, and sleep, as well as appetite, energy, and other cognitive skills.

 L-theanine appears to trigger production of alpha waves in the brain, which enhance relaxation, focus, and creativity.* One of the appealing aspects of L-theanine is that it works to relax without sedating.* That can make L-theanine a good choice for people who are looking to enhance their "wakeful relaxation" without worrying about becoming sleepy and fatigued during the day.
 With its ability to increase relaxation and lower stress, L-theanine can help people fall asleep more quickly and easily at bedtime.* Research also shows L-theanine can improve the quality of sleep.*